 First you will need some dried Mexican chilies to make an authentic red enchilada sauce.
 In this recipe, I use a combination of Guajillo chili and Chili de arbol.
 Guajillo chili is a mild and fruity red Mexican dried chili that is often used to make rich salsa and sauces.
 Chili de arbol is a smaller and spicier Mexican red chili.
 Both these chilies can easily be found at most local grocery stores in the International food aisle.

 To bring out the flavor of the chilies and make them more pilable its important to toast them.
 The chilies should only be toasted for 10-15 seconds, any longer and they will burn and become extremely bitter.
-Once toasted, the chilies are soaked so they can become soft enough to blend.Most recipes for red enchilada sauce use spices such as oregano, marjoram, and cumin, but for this recipe we use charred vegetables such as onion and tomato to add depth of flavor.
+Once toasted, the chilies are soaked so they can become soft enough to blend.Most recipes for red enchilada sauce use just spices but for this recipe we use charred vegetables such as onion and tomato along with spices to add depth of flavor.
 It is necessary to char the tomatoes and onions because this will add a smoky flavor to the sauce.

 When the chilies are soft, just blend with the onion, tomato, garlic, salt, and water to make a smooth sauce.

 The last step to achieving the perfect sauce is to fry it.
 Frying sauces is a technique used in Mexican cooking which allows the flavors of the sauce to develop.
 As the sauce cooks, it will deepen in color, get richer in flavor and thicken.

 Once you make this authentic red enchilada sauce at home, you won’t ever go back to buying those bland store bought sauce.
 Homemade red enchilada sauce tastes smoky, rich, and, complex.
 This sauce can be stored in the fridge for a week or for a month in the freezer.